Last updated on April 20th, 2021 at 12:20 am

 But these are words befitting a wrap-up post; this is not my soapbox right now—the eyes are squarely focused on Ardean.
 Her story mirrors that of many Black children born here in that we don’t really recognise our Blackness until we’re older.
 We know we’re different at first, but don’t often understand what that means in the larger world until we have the life experience to get it.

 I do hope you’ve enjoyed this year’s Tales from the 2.9, and we’ll wrap this up tonight with one.
 More.
 Post!

 See you then,

-Interesting question, because it wasn’t really until I was an older child, that I saw myself as ‘black’.
-As a child growing up, I just thought of myself as ‘Canadian’ and my skin colour was an afterthought.
+Interesting question, because it wasn’t until I was an older child, I saw myself as ‘black’.
+As a child growing up, I just thought of myself as ‘Canadian’, and my skin colour was an afterthought.
 I grew up in the most diverse community in North York at the time, Jane and Finch.
-On top of that, the school I was in, really encouraged the belief that we were ALL Canadians and equal.
+On top of that, the school I was in really encouraged the belief that we were ALL Canadians and equal.
 I was so lucky to experience such a diversity of people and culture, which has shaped how I treat and connect with people as an adult.

-On the flip side, as I’ve gotten older, had more experiences, worked in many different environments and experienced more of the city, its people and neighbourhoods, I’ve come to realise that I am a minority, which I honestly didn’t see as a young person.
-Because of this, and the realisation how strong an impact media has on shaping the opinions of people that have limited access and contact with black people (and people of other ethnic backgrounds), I realise the importance there is in promoting positive and normalising images of Black Diaspora people.
+On the flip side, as I’ve gotten older, had more experiences, worked in many different environments and experienced more of the city, its people and neighbourhoods, I’ve realised that I am a minority, which I honestly didn’t see as a young person.
+Because of this, and the realisation of how strong an impact media has on shaping people’s opinions that have limited access and contact with black people (and people of other ethnic backgrounds), I realise the importance there is in promoting positive and normalising images of Black Diaspora people.